Skip to main content

 WARRANTY: VOID WHERE PROHIBITED

 Optimization is the enemy of chaos.
-The moment you try to make your practice more efficient, more productive, more measurable, you've lost the thread.
+The moment you (“the Practitioner”) attempt to make your practice more efficient, more productive, or more measurable, you have lost the thread.
+Chaos cannot be optimized.
+Disorder cannot be streamlined.
+The attempt to improve the Practice destroys the Practice.

 Your warranty is void.
 Start over.

-"There are no rules!" you shout, while establishing rules about having no rules.
+“There are no rules!” you shout, while establishing rules about having no rules.
+“Question everything!” you demand, while refusing to question your own questioning.
+“Nothing is sacred!” you declare, while treating anti-sacredness as sacred.

-You've become the thing you were mocking.
+You have become the thing you were mocking.
 Your warranty is void.

 Discordianism is not a license to be cruel.
 Chaos is not permission to cause harm.
 Disruption is not justification for destruction.
+If you have hurt people in the name of chaos, you have voided your warranty and possibly your humanity.

 Stop.
 Apologize.
 Do better.

-If you've tried to monetize your chaos, to sell your disorder, to profit from your practice—you've voided your warranty.
+Discordianism is free.
+Chaos is free.
+You cannot charge for disorder.
+If you have tried to monetize your chaos, to sell your disorder, to profit from your Practice—you have voided your warranty.

-"You're not a real Discordian."
+(a) “You're not a real Discordian.”

-"That's not how chaos works."
+(b) “That's not how chaos works.”

-"Only people who understand [X] can really get this."
+(c) “Only people who understand [X] can really get this.”

-You've created barriers where there should be openness.
-You've established hierarchy where there should be anarchy.
-You've gatekept the gateless.
+You have created barriers where there should be openness.
+You have established hierarchy where there should be anarchy.
+You have gatekept the gateless.
+Your warranty is void.

 Your warranty is void.
 Abdicate immediately.